-At its annual self-assessment in July 2017, the Board of Governors considered that it was working effectively through the current Board and Committee structure to set the College's strategic targets and to monitor and scrutinise progress against financial and quality targets in accordance with its responsibilities.
+At its annual self-assessment in July 2018, the Board of Governors considered that it was working effectively through the current board and committee structure to set the College's strategic targets and to monitor and scrutinise progress against financial and quality targets in accordance with its responsibilities.
 This was borne out by the October 2014 'Outstanding' Ofsted report.
-The College's financial health and management is very effectively monitored through the key committees of Finance & Personnel and Audit; suitably qualified Governors and external members are appointed to ensure that appropriate scrutiny takes place.
+The College's financial health and management is very effectively monitored through the key committees of finance and personnel and audit; suitably qualified Governors and external members are appointed to ensure that appropriate scrutiny takes place.

-Remuneration Committee
+Remuneration committee

-Throughout the year ending 31 July 2017, the College's Remuneration Committee comprised five Governors including the Chair and Vice Chair, but excluding the Principal.
-The Committee's responsibilities are to determine the remuneration and benefits of the Principal (Accounting Officer), the Deputy Principal and the Clerk and to report their decisions to the Board.
+In 2018, the College's Remuneration Committee comprised five Governors including the Chair and Vice Chair, but excluding the Principal.
+The Committee's responsibilities are to determine the remuneration and benefits of the Principal (Accounting Officer), the Deputy Principal, the Finance Director and the Clerk and to report their decisions to the Board.

-Details of remuneration for the year ended 31 July 2017 are set out in note 6 to the financial statements.
+Details of remuneration for 2018 are set out in note 6 to the financial statements.

-Audit Committee
+Audit committee

-The Audit Committee comprises four Governors (excluding the Accounting Officer and Chair) and one external member.
-The Committee operates in accordance with written terms of reference approved by the Board of
+The audit committee comprises four Governors (excluding the Accounting Officer and Chair) and one external member.
+The committee operates in accordance with written terms of reference approved by the Board of Governors.

-Governors.
 Its purpose is to advise the Board of Governors on the adequacy and effectiveness of the College's system of internal control and its arrangements for risk management, control and governance processes.

-The Audit Committee meets on a termly basis and provides a forum for reporting by the College's internal and financial statement auditors, who have access to the Committee for independent discussion, without the presence of College management.
-The Committee also receives and considers reports from the main FE funding bodies, as they affect the College's business.
+The audit committee meets on a termly basis and provides a forum for reporting by the College's internal and financial statement auditors, who have access to the committee for independent discussion, without the presence of the college's management.
+The committee also receives and considers reports from the Education and Skills Funding Agency, as they affect the College's business.

-The College's internal auditors review the systems of internal control, risk management controls and governance processes in accordance with an agreed plan and report their findings to management and the Audit Committee.
+The College's internal auditors review the systems of internal control, risk management controls and governance processes in accordance with an agreed plan and report their findings to management and the audit committee.